joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 import matplotlib.tri as tri
 ```

-## Example problem
+# Example problem

 In order to demonstrate the features of the problem, we study the example of a tunnel excavation followed by emplacement of a heat-emitting canister.
 The model simulates the thermal, hydraulic and mechanical response of the system during these two phases.
 For details on such problems we refer the reader to previous work [@Wang2021].
-The modelling domain consists of a $200\; \text{m} \times 200\; \text{m}$ section with a hole ($r=2.5\ \text{m}$) mimicing a heat-emitting canister as can be seen later in the pressure contour plot.
+The modelling domain consists of a $200\; \text{m} \times 200\; \text{m}$ section through a clay rock formation with circular excavation ($r=2.5\ \text{m}$) with boundary conditions mimicing a heat-emitting canister as can be seen later in the results.

 ## 1. Excavation

 We first excavate the tunnel by gradually reducing the traction and the pore pressure at the tunnel contour.
 This is achieved by a so-called deconfinement curve distributing the excavation over 8 days.
 The excavated tunnel is then left to drain and consolidate for another 300 days prior to the commencement of heating.
+The excavation phase is set up based on a basic input file provided by the user.

 ```python